This application will close to International applicants on April 15th. Only complete applications will be reviewed.

-(b) GMAT with recommended score of 500, or a GRE General Exam with recommended combined score of 1000 (prior to August 2011) or GRE revised General Test score of 300 (after August 2011).
+(b) GMAT/GMAT Focus Edition with recommended minimum score of 500, or a GRE General Exam with recommended minimum score of 300.

 (c) A short outline (approximately 500 words) of intended area of research investigation.
 The research outline will help the Admissions Committee determine the availability of supervisors.

 NOTE: Graduates of the Lakehead University Faculty of Business Administration with an excellent academic record will be considered for a waiver of the GMAT/GRE requirement

 At Lakehead University, we realize the importance of financial support for graduate students.

 Therefore, financial assistance opportunities are available in several forms and are generally awarded to students by individual programs on the basis of academic promise and financial need.

 For your convenience, a searchable database of graduate scholarships, bursaries, and awards is provided below.
 Award eligibility, criteria, and application procedures for graduate funding is indicated for each award.
 Please use the general search tool to find available funding by program.
 Alternatively, you may also click the advanced search link to specify available funding by program level, award category and/or award amount.